Appeals and Grievances

 - While we encourage you to contact South Country Member Services first when you have a grievance, you can also tell Medicare about your grievance directly or contact the Office of the Medicare Ombudsman

-For Medical Assistance, MinnesotaCare, Minnesota Senior Care Plus, SingleCare, and SharedCare Members
+For Families and Children, MinnesotaCare, Minnesota Senior Care Plus, SingleCare, and SharedCare Members

-A State Managed Care Ombudsman can provide education and assistance with filing a grievance, appeal, or SFH.
+A State Managed Care Ombudsman can provide education and assistance with filing a grievance, appeal, or State Appeal.
 You can call or write to the Ombudsman for State Managed Health Care programs any time during this process.

 Managed Care Ombudsman Hotline: 1-800-657-3729 or 1-651-431-2660